Quasa

 Hello!

-All data center companies need to be able to protect data regardless of where it is stored.
-Organizations are rushing to implement effective data center security measures because of the increasingly complex approach to data management.
+All data center companies need to protect data regardless of where it is stored.
+Organizations are rapidly implementing effective security measures due to increasingly complex data management approaches.

 Data Center Security

-Data center security can be described as a broad term that covers a variety of security practices and programs.
-These include firewalls and antimalware programs.
-They are designed to protect data centers against threats, attacks, and unauthorized access.
+Data center security encompasses a wide range of practices and programs, including firewalls and antimalware solutions.
+These tools are designed to safeguard data centers against threats, attacks, and unauthorized access.

-Data center security includes measures to prevent and recover from physical damage to data center infrastructure.
-This includes natural disasters, physical break-ins, and other factors.
+Data center security also includes measures to prevent and recover from physical damage to infrastructure caused by natural disasters, break-ins, and other risks.

 Top 5 Trends in Data Center Security

-Social engineering security is a third security category for data centers.
-This area is focused on user education regarding security practices that can be used to help organizations avoid falling prey to phishing or spear-phishing attacks.
+Social engineering security represents a third category of data center protection.
+It focuses on educating users about security practices to help organizations avoid phishing and spear-phishing attacks.

-Gartner reports the global data center security market will be worth $200 billion by 2022.
-This is a 6% increase year-over-year.
+Gartner reports that the global data center security market will reach $200 billion by 2026, marking a 6% year-over-year increase.

-The joint study “2022 State of the Data Center Industry” by the AFCOM data center industry membership association and Data Center World found that 40% of respondents indicated they plan to use robotics and automation to monitor their data centers and maintain them over the next three-years.
+The joint “2026 State of the Data Center Industry” study by AFCOM and Data Center World found that 40% of respondents plan to use robotics and automation for monitoring and maintaining their data centers over the next three years.

 Also read:

-Secure data centers can be difficult to secure with cloud and edge computing.
-Companies are investing more in specialized software tools to target the data stored at these locations.
+Securing data across cloud and edge environments is more complex.
+Companies are therefore investing in specialized software tools designed to protect data at these distributed locations.

 Thank you!